nativerez/bhr-design-decision-logger/README.md

 - Copy to clipboard: Quickly copy all decisions as formatted Markdown
-- Download as file: Save a Markdown file with all decisions documented All current filters are respected during export (search terms, tags, status) Decision titles and linked elements include Figma deep links that open directly in Figma
+- Download as file: Save a Markdown file with all decisions documented All current filters are respected during export (search terms, tags, status) Decision titles and linked elements include Figma web links that open directly in a browser Links use the format: https://www.figma.com/design/[documentId]/[fileName]?node-id=[nodeId] File names are properly formatted (spaces converted to dashes) and document IDs are automatically captured URLs are automatically validated and formatted to ensure proper links in the markdown output

 ## Development